When we think about diabetes treatment, we often focus on insulin, medication, and lifestyle changes.

 It is also important to consult with a healthcare provider before incorporating any new supplement, including oregano, into your routine, especially if you have diabetes.

-So, is oregano the hidden cure for diabetes that doctors won’t tell you about?
-The short answer is no.
+So, is oregano the hidden cure for diabetes that doctors would not tell you about?

 While oregano and its oil may offer several health benefits, including anti-inflammatory and blood sugar-regulating properties, it is not a cure for diabetes.
 You should try and include a well-known blood sugar support supplement to your diabetic friendly diet.